xiaohunying/notes/pages/aws-network.md

 ![sg](../resources/images/aws-vpc-sg.png)

 ### NAT Gateway

-A NAT Gateway allows private instances to be able to access the internet while blocking connections initiated from the internet.
+A NAT Gateway allows private instances to be able to access the internet while **blocking connections initiated from the internet**.
 For example, we are responsible to update and patch the operating systems running on each of our EC2 instances.
 Then we need to be able to download updates as and when we need to.
 Private subnet has no access to the internet gateway and therefore the internet.

 - Because **NAT Gateway sits in a public subnet**, it has to have a public IP address in the form of an EIP which is an Elastic IP address and this is assigned to the instance itself.
 - The **route table** needs to be updated to provide a route to the NAT gateway.
 - If you have multiple public subnets in different availability zones, you will need to set up another NAT gateway within that subnet as well.

 ![nat_gateway](../resources/images/aws-vpc-nat-gateway.png)

-## Bastion Hosts
+### Bastion Hosts
 How do engineers access an instance in a private subnet?
 One of the ways to do it is via a bastion host (used as a jump server).

 ![bastion_host](../resources/images/aws-vpc-bastion-host.png)